rocket-pool/RPIPs/RPIPs/rpip-mev_penalty_guardrail.md

 This RPIP assumes that the oDAO is applying penalties shortly after they occur.
 Retroactively applying penalties for a long time period might become limited.
 However, the retroactive approach is already problematic, since there is no guarantee that MEV stealers will stick around to be penalized.

 This RPIP assumes that the oDAO applies one penalty per infraction.
-If for example we wanted to get rid of the two free initial strikes per minipool, this should best ne done through contract changes and not by applying multiple penalties per infraction.
+If for example we wanted to get rid of the two free initial strikes per minipool, this should best be done through contract changes and not by applying multiple penalties per infraction.

 ## Copyright